 Can ChatGPT Extract Data from Invoices?
 The Promise and Pitfalls

 The emergence of Large Language Models (LLMs) like ChatGPT has raised a compelling question for finance professionals: can this technology replace traditional OCR?
-Unlike OCR, which simply recognizes characters, an LLM approaches LLM invoice data extraction by understanding context, language, and semantics.
+Unlike OCR, which simply recognizes characters, an LLM extracts invoice data by understanding context, language, and semantics.
 It doesn't just see a string of numbers; it understands the difference between an "invoice date" and a "due date."
+This contextual approach to extracting text from invoices represents a fundamental shift from pattern-matching to true document comprehension.

 This contextual understanding is the source of its promise.
 If you copy and paste the text from a single invoice into a chat window, ChatGPT can often identify and extract key data points like the invoice number, vendor name, and total amount with surprising accuracy.
 For a one-off task, this capability is impressive and shows the potential of advanced AI.

-However, when moving from a simple demonstration to a real-world accounts payable workflow, significant pitfalls emerge that make chatgpt for invoice processing a high-risk strategy.
+However, when moving from a simple demonstration to a real-world accounts payable workflow, real pitfalls emerge that make using ChatGPT for invoice processing a high-risk strategy.

 - Lack of Reliability: An LLM's output can be inconsistent.
 It might extract data perfectly from one invoice but then fail, misinterpret, or even "hallucinate" (invent) data on the very next one, even if the format is similar.
 For financial data, where accuracy is non-negotiable, this unreliability is a critical failure point.